This page is about something nobody likes to talk about, but that needs to be said and explained.

 Now a big thing to understand is where the money goes.
 Firstly, it never goes to our pockets.
 This is non profit, all the money the crew contributes is boat money.
 We prefer to keep it non-commercial and not to consider the crew members as clients, not making a profit out of them.
 It is a personal choice, we could easily make a profit and run the boat this way.
 We don’t, because we think life is nicer that way.
 We don’t need to make a lot of money, our lives is very good as it is.
 We think as well that turning the crew into clients would spoil the whole feel of the experience.
 It just wouldn’t be the same.
 One of the important things we feel is that in doing this we are doing something non commercial.
 We are not buying and selling some good time.
 We are living all together on a sailboat.
 Unfortunately it costs money.
 And we are not in a position to be doing charity.

 We make our own money on the side, you can ask us how if you want.
-We got some deals and stuff going on and Emma also got a fair amount saved up from her previous corporate life.
+We got some deals and stuff going on.
 We use every opportunity we can find to make some personal money.
 Our personal money, we use for our share of food, for buying computers, clothing or booze, for travel insurances or things like that.
 We live very frugally and don’t spend very much so that we don’t need to earn very much.
 Mostly we spend our personal money in upgrading the boat, eating fancy french foods and drinking good booze.

 So, this boat money, the money from the crew, goes to the “expenses”.
 A vague and confusing term that one : “expenses”.
 What does it mean?
 Many people will have different definitions, but we’re talking about our boat so our definition is the valid one around here.
 The expenses are all the costs, without exception, that it takes to run the boat on the long term.
 That means of course fuel bills, filters changes, port fees and other running costs such as replacing lost or broken gear, but also long term maintenance costs such as paint, annual haul out, the occasional safety gear service, new sails or engine parts or new line or new dinghy, etc etc.